 Composting 101: How to Compost at Home

-But even if you don't have a commercial composting program available in your area, you can still compost at home.
-Backyard composting isn't as complicated or messy as you might think.
+But even if you don't have a commercial program available in your area, you can still do it at home.
+Doing it in your backyard isn't as complicated or messy as you might think.
 By combining a few simple ingredients in the right proportions, you can be on your way to reducing food waste and creating a soil conditioner that benefits both your garden and the planet.
-Learn more about what compost is and how to start composting at home.
+Learn more about what compost is and how to start doing it yourself.

 What Is Compost?